 - Flexibility training.

 Most people will need to train specifically for their climbing Cho Oyu for at least six to nine months, building up from a solid baseline of fitness.
-During your training, you will need to progressively ramp up your hike time, distance, and elevation gain (at roughly 10% per week) to safely and effectively build your climbing-specific conditioning.
+During your training, you will need to progressively ramp up your hike time, distance, and elevation gain (at roughly 10% per week) to carefully and effectively build your climbing-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for your trip.
 Below are more details of how to incorporate these four priorities into your training program.

 Hike along outdoor trails, gradually increasing your pack weight until you feel comfortable carrying a 50-60-lb. pack.
 If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or StairMaster.
 Use whatever varied surface terrain (i.e. gravel beds, sand dunes, river banks) you have access to.
 A reasonable goal would be to ascend 3,500 ft. carrying an average pack of 50 lbs. in a two to three-hour period, or roughly 1,500 vertical feet per hour.
 A good training option to simulate pack weight is to carry water in gallon containers or collapsible jugs, so you can dump water at the top as needed to lighten the load for the descent.